 You will start your day of trekking about 45 minutes after being served your breakfast.
 It will be helpful if you did some warm-up and stretching exercises, especially of your leg muscles before starting your walk.
 You will walk between 3-5 hours in the morning, which would cover most of the distance for the day before lunch.
 This depends on certain factors like where the lodge for lunch is located; sometimes you might have to stop earlier depending on this factor.
 Since lunch is freshly prepared, it can take between 60 to 90 minutes to prepare.
 This is the time to kick your trekking boots off and put on your flip-flops o slippers to allow wet socks to dry out and to air your feet.
 It is a good time to read or write in your diary or just admire the beauty that surrounds you.

 You will walk for another 90 minutes to 3 hours to the stop for the night.
-You get to camp between 3-4 pm usually.
+You get to "camp" between 3-4 pm usually.
 It is good to do some cool down stretches of your leg, shoulders and your back muscles.
 After the stretches, you can go up to your lodge to change into dry clothes, get your sleeping bag laid out on the bed in the lodge room or your tent if you are camping and come down for some hot drinks.
 Dinner is usually between 6-7 pm, so you have free time to have a shower, read, just chill out or bring out the games you have brought with you to play with other members of the group or all together with our trekking crew and group members.

 Every two to three days our trekking chef will prepare special meals that aren’t in the menu of the lodge you are staying in.
 The food can consist of super food as ingredients to give you great nourishment to recover from the rigorous day of hiking.
 Being better-nourished means you will recover from tiredness and it gives you a much higher chance of acclimatizing to high altitude.
 This is part of our Wellness Adventures in the Himalayas.

 Generally, after dinner, your trek leader will brief you on the next day’s hike.
 Every couple of days she/he will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
 You will either chat amongst yourselves, share jokes or travel stories or playing games over some beers or rum, before bedtime.
 On trekking holidays there isn’t much to do, so people want to go to bed early but we advise you to stay up at least until 9 pm.
 The reason being, you normally sleep for 8 hours so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
 The rest of the time you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
 This can make some people feel grumpy in the morning.
 You can try observing your breathing or meditate in bed if it getting light you can go out of the lodge to catch an impressive sunrise with your camera or do some yoga if you know a few rounds of Surya Namaskar (Sun Salutations).